Portfolio Management Tool

 Salespeople

-• Want clients to have more control over creating portfolios, including more control over various analyses to stress test their proposed strategies
+• Want clients to have more control over creating portfolios, including more control over some specific types of analyses to be able to stress test their proposed strategies

 • Need more access to certain analyses and exposures for themselves, as they currently have to go back and forth with quantitative analysts to fulfill certain client requests